Ifycode-experiments/git-github-training-resource/README.md

-# Git & Github training learning resource
+# Git & Github for collaboration training learning resource
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-11-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 [![@ifycode's Holopin board](https://holopin.io/api/user/board?user=ifycode)](https://holopin.io/@ifycode)

-This repo is for putting together the learning resource(s) for the Git & Github training project.
-You can [access the video lectures live on gitbook](https://obiagba-mary.gitbook.io/git-and-github-training-exercises).
-You can also access the video content from the [youtube playlist](https://youtube.com/playlist?list=PLMDhbo3xlD1ESa1_9WN4yG7bGDDksEQx7), but we recommend you access the videos from the gitbook resource as it is more engaging and explanatory.
+This repo is for putting together the learning resources for the Git & Github for collaboration training project.
+You can [access the video lectures live on the gitbook resource](https://obiagba-mary.gitbook.io/git-and-github-training-exercises).
+You can also access the video content from the [youtube playlist](https://youtube.com/playlist?list=PLMDhbo3xlD1ESa1_9WN4yG7bGDDksEQx7), but we recommend you access the videos from the gitbook resource as it is more engaging.
+The gitbook reesource also contains guidance for communicating with the instructor along the way.

 > **Note**
+>
 > Reload any one page from [the gitbook resource](https://obiagba-mary.gitbook.io/git-and-github-training) (whenever you come back to continue this training) so that newly added content can show up (if any new content has been added).

 ## Wish to contribute?
-Do you wish to contribute to building or improviing the content of the Git and github training resource?
+Do you wish to contribute to building or improving the content of the Git and github for collaboration training resource?
 Checkout the [contributing guidelines page](https://obiagba-mary.gitbook.io/git-and-github-training/contributors-guide/contributing-guidelines) for how to get started with contributing to the project.

 ## Contributors ✨

-Thanks to our wonderful contributors to the [Git & Github training](https://github.com/Ifycode/git-github-training) and [learning resource](https://github.com/Ifycode/git-github-training-resource) projects.
+Thanks to our wonderful contributors to the [Git & Github for collaboration training](https://github.com/Ifycode/git-github-training) and [learning resource](https://github.com/Ifycode/git-github-training-resource) projects.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 See [emoji key](https://allcontributors.org/docs/en/emoji-key).
 Contributions of any kind welcome!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->